 Naturally, since ads are less targeted, it would result in a broader reach for the advertiser.
 Advertisers tend to go with run of network advertising when they have a product to promote that interests a large audience or if they want to increase visibility for a brand.

 Now you have a better understanding of run of network ads!
 If you’d like to find out if RON ads are optimal for your setup, why not let our ad optimization experts take a look?
-Sign up to MonetizeMore today!
+Sign up for a Starter account at MonetizeMore today!

 What does run of network mean?